kencoken/enceval-toolkit/README.txt

 2. From within the encval-toolkit directory run the featpipem_setup.m script in MATLAB.
 This will compile all supporting MEX files for use on your system.
+3. Run the featpipem_addpaths.m script to add the required directories from the gmm-fisher subpackage to your MATLAB path.

 iv.
 RUNNING THE DEMO
 -----------------------------